GEOS-Chem-IGE/GEOS-Chem-infra/simulation-guide.md

 >>> 1
 ```

-Use 4.0 x 5.0 (degrees) horizontal resolution
+Use 4.0 x 5.0 (degrees) horizontal resolution:

 ```
 -----------------------------------------------------------